-I was watching The Devil Wears Prada the other day and although it is fictional I must say the scenes between Miranda Priestly and her assistants did have a grain of truth to them.
-This piece of dialogue seemed particularly realistic:
+I was watching The Devil Wears Prada the other day, and although it is fictional, I must say the scenes between Miranda Priestly and her assistants did have a grain of truth to them.
+This piece of the dialogue seemed particularly realistic:

 Miranda: Tell Simone I’m not going to approve that girl that she sent me for the Brazilian layout.
 I asked for clean, athletic, smiling.
 She sent me dirty, tired and paunchy.
 And R.S.V.P.
 Yes to Michael Kors’ party, I want the driver to drop me off at 9:30 and pick me up at 9:45 sharp.
 Call Natalie at Glorious Foods and tell her no for the 40th time.
 No!
 I don’t want dacquoise.
 I want tortes filled with warm rhubarb compote.
 Then call my ex-husband and remind him that the parent-teacher conference is at Dalton tonight.
 Then call my husband, ask him to meet me for dinner at that place I went to with Massimo.
 Tell Richard I saw the pictures that he sent for that feature on the female paratroopers and they’re all so deeply unattractive.
 Is it impossible to find a lovely, slender, female paratrooper?
 Am I reaching for the stars here?
 Not really.
 Also, I need to see all the things that Nigel has pulled for Gwyneth’s second cover try.

 Now, the glamorous references are not something I am used to hearing, but the endless stream of random requests is!
 I’ve spent many many hours searching for bits of paper my manager has lost (or never actually had), I’ve tried to remember hotels and restaurants they visited five years ago and clients they met briefly at a conference the previous summer.
 Aside from remembering the details we have to remember the task itself – how the heck are we supposed to do that?!